yinqiu-zhu/ModalLogicNotes/README.md

 # ModalLogicNotes
-A collection of modal logic notes from various books and papers.
+A collection of non-classical logics.